 Ten Second Review

-With a range of up to 118 miles and a recharging time that can take not much more than half an hour, the Volkswagen e-Golf makes electric power a much more feasible and normal prospect for British motorists.
+With a theoretical range of up to 186 miles and a recharging time that can take not much more than half an hour, the improved Volkswagen e-Golf makes electric power a much more feasible and normal prospect for British motorists.
 Still fancy that turbodiesel?

 How we laughed when the first electric vehicles arrived on the market.
 We chuckled at their hopeless real world range, their propensity to leave you stranded for hours should you forget to charge up overnight, their joke pricing and the inconvenient truth that buying a decent turbodiesel always worked out more cost-effectively.
 Then we stopped laughing.
-Cars like the Vauxhall Ampera and the BMW i3 appeared that offered smart solutions to thorny questions.
-Volkswagen finally got in on the act, albeit with the e-Up! a car whose name generated widespread mirth.
-Take two from Volkswagen is the e-Golf, an electric version of the car that needs precisely zero in the way of introduction.
-Buying a Golf has always been a smart move.
-Does buying one without an internal combustion engine also make sense?
+Cars like the BMW i3 appeared that offered smart solutions to thorny questions.
+In 2013, Volkswagen finally got in on the act with their e-Golf but still take-up was quite slow.
+Wolfsburg told us it would go 118 miles between charges but in the real world, users were getting around 70 miles which wasn't quite enough.
+This revised version though, increases that capability by 50%.
+And it's slicker and most sophisticated.
+In short, it's a much more credible prospect.

 Design and Build

-This Golf doesn't really look too different from any other.
+This Golf doesn't really look too different from any other, which means it gets the fresher styling of the recently revised version.
 Yes, if you're really sharp-eyed, you'll notice the clean finish of the rear end with no tailpipes, and a blue stripe on that shuttered-off front grille but otherwise, this would be really easy to mistake for a regulation Golf Mk7.
 It's only when you look a bit closer that you realise that this Golf is festooned with detail changes.
 There's the pair of e-Golf badges front and rear, the more efficient full LED headlight set and LED daytime running lights as well.
 Underneath, the car has extra panelling to help reduce drag.
 There's also a subtle tailgate spoiler, a revised rear bumper and a new design of alloy wheel to reduce turbulence.
 There's even a set of air guides on the C-pillar that help contribute to a Cd of just 0.28 The driving position is supremely adjustable and unlike many family hatches, you can get properly hunkered down in the car if required.
 The sheer amount of steering wheel rake and reach means that both shorter and taller drivers will have little difficulty achieving a perfect seating position.
 The cabin's a little wider than before, which helps with elbow room, and there's also a bit more rear leg room which is a welcome touch.
 The boot is a quite a bit smaller than the regular Golf at 279-litres but that's still hardly toothbrush and credit card territory when you're planning a weekend away.
 There are also some revised screens for the dash display, including a range monitor, energy flow indicator and a charge manager.
+Changes include the introduction of an 'Active Info Display' to replace the previous conventional dials.
+And a gesture-controlled infotainment system.

 Market and Model